Ninjadini/Neuro/Docs/AI/data-model.md

 `Reference<T>` is a struct wrapping just the `RefId`.
 It implicitly converts to/from `uint` and from `T`, and compares by id. `HasRefId` / `HasNoRefId` test for unset.
 Resolve with `GetValue()`, `GetValue(NeuroReferences)` or `GetValue(NeuroReferenceTable<T>)`.

+`T` must be the **root** referencable type - the class directly under `Referencable`, the one the ids are unique per.
+A subclass there is a compile error (`Neuro315`), because every subclass is registered in the root's table: the stored id could be any subclass of the root, so `Reference<Sub>` would be a static type the data never promised.
+Declare the root and cast the resolved value where the subclass is needed.

 ## Polymorphism